Pangolin Photo Challenge 2025 logo

 Judges

-The judging of The Pangolin Photo Challenge will be carried out by the Pangolin Photo Hosts and Directors, as well as guest judges selected for their skill and expertise in the field of wildlife and landscape photography.
+The judging of the Pangolin Photo Challenge will be carried out by the Pangolin Photo Hosts and Directors, as well as guest judges selected for their expertise in the fields of wildlife and landscape photography.
 The judges’ decision is final, binding, and non-negotiable.

 How old can the image be?

-The image must have been taken by you in 2023 or 2024 (except for the Best of 2024 challenge, which must have been taken this year).
-We don’t want images taken before January 1, 2023.
+The image must have been taken by you in 2024 or 2025 (except for the Best of 2025 challenge, which must have been taken this year).
+We don’t accept images taken before January 1, 2024.

 What format should my image be in?

-We have had to set a file size limit of 10 MB and 1920 pixels along the longest edge as we have to upload all the images and make them downloadable by the photo hosts in Botswana, where the internet access is not very robust.
-The file type should be jpeg.
+We have had to set a file size limit of 10 MB and a maximum resolution of 1920 pixels along the longest edge, as we need to upload all the images and make them downloadable by the photo hosts in Botswana, where internet access is not very robust.
+The file type should be JPEG.

 Why can’t I submit images with my watermark?

-The judges of the photo challenge are the Pangolin Photo Hosts based in Botswana, along with our guest judges, and to be fair to all entrants, they will be judged blind.
+The judges of the photo challenge are the Pangolin Photo Hosts, based in Botswana, along with our guest judges.
+To ensure fairness to all entrants, they will be judged anonymously.

 What will happen to my images after the contest ends?

-As soon as the competition ends, we will delete all the images that were submitted.
+As soon as the competition ends, we will delete all the submitted images.

 Can I enter if I am a professional photographer?